diversable/maurice/README.md

 NOTE: Using partial commands also works with this CLI tool, so using a command like `gsn p up` will work the same as the command `gsn pkg update` and will update all packages; `gsn j ed` will work the same as `gsn jl edit` and will start up VSCode as well as start the Julia process in the terminal for you.

+---

+Some helpful workflow shortcuts with the `gsn` (Gaston) CLI are:

+- create an environment with default files & folders in the current working directory: `gsn new` or `gsn new env`

+- Get the status of packages in your environment:
+`gsn pkg ls` or `gsn p st` (or `gsn pkg status` if you like typing)

+- Install a package in the local environment:
+  `gsn p i <package_name>` or `gsn p add <package_name>` (ie. gaston package install | add package)

+- Start VSCode in the current directory and start the julia repl for interactive work on the side: `gsn jl edit` or `gsn j ed` (NB: currently, VSCode must already be installed for this command to work)

+- Start a Pluto Notebook:
+  `gsn jl pluto` or `gsn j p`

+---

 Currently, the CLI functions include: